Inferara/inference-language-spec/README.md

 # Inference programming language specification

+> [!WARNING]
+> This document is a work in progress.
+The content is subject to change.
+Some sections may be incomplete or missing.
+Please stay tuned for updates.

 Inference is a domain-specific programming language designed by [Inferara](https://inferara.com) to enable Web3 developers to formulate properties of the native application algorithms in a familiar format similar to how unit tests are written.

 Inference allows formal proof of the correctness of the specified properties to be received in an automated way.